Probing the sensitivity of anisotropic flow coefficients to the initial nuclear structure in pO and OO collisions at the LHC: Results and Discussions

-One of the major motivations for the future p--O and O--O collisions at the LHC comes from the fact that these collision systems form a perfect system size to fill the multiplicity gap between the collision systems, pp, p--Pb, and Pb--Pb.
-Or in other words, studying p--O and O--O collisions (where produced multiplicity is expected to be intermediate to that of other systems mentioned above) helps us in understanding how the signatures of hydrodynamic behaviour (or any other signatures of QGP) undergo a transition as we move down from high to low multiplicity, analogously, large to small systems~\cite{Brewer:2021kiv}.
+One of the major motivations for the recently performed pO and OO collisions at the LHC comes from the fact that these collision systems form a perfect system size to fill the multiplicity gap between the collision systems, pp, p--Pb, and Pb--Pb.
+Or in other words, studying pO and OO collisions (where produced multiplicity is expected to be intermediate to that of other systems mentioned above) helps us in understanding how the signatures of hydrodynamic behaviour (or any other signatures of QGP) undergo a transition as one moves down from high to low multiplicity, analogously, large to small systems~\cite{Brewer:2021kiv}.
 It is already quite well known that the particle multiplicity plays a crucial role in transforming the initial eccentricities to the final-state flow.
 Compared to a low multiplicity event, a collision achieving a larger multiplicity would naturally imply that the hydrodynamic phase during its evolution is longer, which results in an efficient (complete) transformation of initial spatial anisotropies to final-state momentum anisotropies.
-As we observed in Fig.~\ref{fig:vn}, O--O collisions show significant dependence of $v_{\rm n}$ on the initial clustering, and the initial-state effects are reflected better in O--O than in p--O collisions.
-In this context, studying $\langle\epsilon_{\rm n}\rangle$ and $v_{\rm n}$ for their charged particle multiplicity dependence would help us discern where the system behaviour changes, in turn enabling us to quantify the hydrodynamic limit.
+As observed in Fig.~\ref{fig:vn}, OO collisions show significant dependence of $v_{n}$ on the initial clustering, and the initial-state effects are reflected better in OO than in pO collisions.
+In this context, studying $\langle\epsilon_{n}\rangle$ and $v_{n}$ for their charged particle multiplicity dependence would help us discern where the system behaviour changes, in turn enabling us to quantify the hydrodynamic limit.